woopakyi/pix2pix-from-scratch-colab/README.md

 # Pix2Pix from Scratch – Google Colab Implementation

-A clean, educational, from-scratch implementation of the famous **Pix2Pix** (Image-to-Image Translation with Conditional Adversarial Networks, 2016) entirely in Google Colab.
+A clean from-scratch implementation of the famous **Pix2Pix** (Image-to-Image Translation with Conditional Adversarial Networks, 2016) entirely in Google Colab.

 This project demonstrates:
-- Manual reconstruction of the core Pix2Pix architecture (no direct imports from official repo)
+- Reconstruction of the core Pix2Pix architecture
 - U-Net generator with skip connections + PatchGAN discriminator
 - Bidirectional training on the classic **facades** dataset:
   - **Forward**: semantic label maps → realistic building photos